NREL/rdtools/docs/sphinx/source/changelog/pending.rst

 API Changes
 -----------
-* The calculations internal to the SRR algorithm have changed such that consecutive cleaning events are no longer removed. (:pull:`199`, :issue:`189`)
+* The calculations internal to the soiling SRR algorithm have changed such that consecutive cleaning events are no longer removed. (:pull:`199`, :issue:`189`)

 * The default ``day_scale`` parameter in soiling functions and methods was changed from 14 to 13. (:pull:`199`, :issue:`189`)

+* The calculations internal to the soiling SRR algorithm have changed such that "invalid" intervals are retained at the beginning and end of the dataset for the purposes of the SRR Monte Carlo.
+Invalid intervals are those that do not qualify to be fit as soiling intervals based on  ``min_interval_length``, ``max_relative_slope_error``, and ``max_negative_step``.

 Enhancements
 ------------